wrroberts/wrroberts.github.io/index.md

 ---
 {% include section.html %}

-I am currently a postdoctoral fellow in the [Alverson Lab](https://alversonlab.com) in the Department of Biological Sciences at the University of Arkansas.
-I completed my PhD in Molecular Plant Sciences with Eric Roalson at Washington State University in the School of Biological Sciences.
+I am currently a Postdoctoral Fellow in the [Alverson Lab](https://alversonlab.com) in the Department of Biological Sciences at the University of Arkansas.
+I previously completed my Ph.D. in Molecular Plant Sciences with Eric Roalson at Washington State University.

 Contact me: wader at uark (dot) edu